mjdecker/mjdecker.github.io/_syllabi/network-architecture.md

 Network Architecture & Architecture (NAA) Topics

 1. Computer Networks Fundamentals and the Internet
-	* Internet and Open system standards: the OSI reference model
-	* Hierarchical & Layered Architecture
-	* Topologies and the physical layer
+	* What Is the Internet
+	* The Network Edge
-	* Network Edge and Core
+	* The Network Core
-	* Delay, Loss, Throughput,
+	* Delay, Loss, and Throughput in Packet-Switched Networks
+	* Protocol Layers and tTheir Service Models
+	* Networks Under Attack
-	* Quality of Service (QoS)
+	* History of Computer Networking and the Internet
 2. Application Layer
 	* Network Applications & Architectures
 	* Communicating Processes